What if Your 1031 Exchange Fails?

 1. No exchange deadlines -- you can take your time finding replacement property, if that is your objective.
 This means you won't be "boxed in" as deadlines approach, and you will not be tempted to overpay for replacement property, just to preserve your 1031 exchange tax deferral.

 2. No "like kind property requirements."
-You can use the proceeds from a monetized installment sale to invest in other real estate OR any other type of asset.
+You can use the proceeds from a tax-deferred cash out to invest in other real estate OR any other type of asset.